 GPS coordinates for a trailhead are: 37.101310, -111.873169 or N37 06 04, W111 52 23

 |100 Classic Hikes Utah||50 Best Short Hikes in Utah||Utah Complete Guides||Utah|

 Paria Rimrocks Toadstool Hoodoos Trail

 From the parking lot, the hike is pretty straightforward, although there is no one path.
-You can just try to get to the hoodoos itself then wander among them.
-Alltrails application might be helpful because not all formations are visible from the path, and many people go right, but there is a lot of hidden gems on your left as well.
+You can just try to get to the hoodoos themselves and then wander among them.
+Alltrails application might be helpful because not all formations are visible from the path, and many people go right, but there are a lot of hidden gems on your left as well.

 The hike is excellent for all levels of experience, and you can bring your dog, but he must be kept on leash.
 Please also remember to bring a lot of water because this hike has no shade.
 You can also avoid doing it in the middle of the day what is an even excellent idea from a photography perspective.

 The trail may not be accessible after the rain because the soil is in the area is clay-based.

 We have prepared simple Toadstool Hoodoos Trail map for your convenience: